Upcoming Courses & Programs

 Timing

-Participate in a 60-minute orientation session on May 20, followed by five, real-time sessions from Noon – 4 p.m.
-Eastern on May 21, 22, 27, 28 an 29.
-There will be two 10-minute breaks incorporated into each session.
+Participate in a 60-minute orientation session on August 25 from Noon – 1 p.m., followed by six, real-time sessions from Noon – 4 p.m.
+Eastern on August 26, 27, 28, September 2, 3 and 4.
+There will be two 15-minute breaks incorporated into each session.

 This course is a Group Internet based offering (via Zoom).
-The class is applications-oriented, including real-time presentations, breakout sessions, in-class examples, quizzes, live polling, Q&A sessions, group discussions, and is focused on learning by doing.
-It’s a convenient way to attend the course, while still having the opportunity to interact with the instructors, your industry peers, and earn 18 PDH credits.
+The class is applications-oriented, including real-time presentations, breakout sessions, in-class examples, line design software practice problems, quizzes, live polling, Q&A sessions, group discussions, and is focused on learning bydoing.
+It’s a convenient way to attend the course, while still having the opportunity to interact with the instructors, your industry peers, and earn 22 PDH credits.

 Course Overview